Picodes/headers/README.md

 }
 ```

-Add a keybind for the task in [`keybindings.json`](https://code.visualstudio.com/docs/getstarted/keybindings):
+Add a keybind for the task in [`keybindings.json`](https://code.visualstudio.com/docs/getstarted/keybindings) (can be found by entering vsCode command control via cmd+shift+p and the searching for keyboard shortcuts):

 ```json
 [